fractaledmind/acidic_job/README.md

 ### Orchestrating steps

 In addition to the workflow definition setup, `AcidicJob` also provides a couple of methods to precisely control the workflow step execution.
-From within any step method, you can call either `repeat_step!` or `halt_step!`.
+From within any step method, you can call either `repeat_step!` or `halt_workflow!`.

 `repeat_step!` will cause the current step to be re-executed on the next iteration of the workflow.
 This is useful when you need to traverse a collection of items and perform the same operation on each item.
 For example, if you need to send an email to each user in a collection, you could do something like this: